Here's What You Need to Know About Heat Exhaustion as 'Heat Dome' Sizzles

 Too Hot to Handle

 As extreme summertime heat becomes more common and lasts longer, the risk of heat-related deaths and illnesses increases.
-This week, a massive "heat dome" will bring triple-digit temperatures to the Great Plains, the Midwest and the South, possibly resulting in the hottest the week of the summer for many areas.
+This week, a massive "heat dome" is cooking the Midwest and Northeast.
 While a variety of serious health impacts, including heart attack, can result from excessive temperatures, heat exhaustion and heat stroke are among the most common.
 Here are some of the most important things to understand about heat stroke (and its precursor, heat exhaustion) as well the primary symptoms to look out for.

 It's Not Just Toddlers and the Elderly